scottnmarkley/scottnmarkley.github.io/index.md

 title: "About"
 ---

 I am the Research Director for the [National Zoning Atlas](https://www.zoningatlas.org/).
 My work employs critical quantitative methods and geospatial techniques to illuminate how racial housing inequities have been reproduced through time in space.
 This frequently involves multi-method investigations into residential segregation and the racially uneven geographies of sub/urban development.
-A selection of this work can be found here:
+A few examples of this work are listed here:

 - ["Underestimating racism?
 Decoupling race and redlining"](https://www.tandfonline.com/doi/abs/10.1080/24694452.2024.2350993) (2024) in *Annals of the American Association of Geographers* with Steve Holloway.
 - ["Planning spatial obsolescence: residential segregation and the racist theory of (anti-) value"](https://journals.sagepub.com/doi/abs/10.1177/02637758241261218) (2024) in *Environment and Planning D: Society and Space*.